marinehadd/aws-cloudops-networking/content/Day 2 - AWS Networking basics/LAB.md

 On the description tab, copy the DNS name of the load balancer and replace the ELBDNS in the URL and browse to HTTP://ELBDNS.
 You should see the index content of one of the servers, and if you keep refreshing it you should see it changing between "Hello World 1" and "Hello World 2".

 That's when we want to use Route53 DNS.
+The lab is now over, however you can read the Route53 section below to understand how we would use DNS in this context.

+**ROUTE 53 (NOT PART OF THE LAB):**

 Let's assume now many users will access this application, but the URL is not very friendly and quite difficult to remember.
 So, we will not implement it in this lab because we do not own any DNS domain and would need to pay to own one, but here is what we would do:
 + Go to Route53
 + Create a public hosted zone (basically a DNS domain accessible publicly)
 + Inside this zone, create a CNAME record or Alias record (they differ a little but achieve the same goal of mapping a name to a name) to do: